Arlen22/TiddlyServer/README.md

 * `upload` - Allow network users to upload files to the current directory.
 * `settings` - Allow network users to modify some of the settings.
 * `WARNING_all_settings_WARNING` - Allow network users to modify all settings.
-* - `host`, `port`, `username`, `password`, `allowNetwork`, `allowLocalhost`, `useTW5path`
+  * `host`, `port`, `username`, `password`, `allowNetwork`, `allowLocalhost`, `useTW5path`

 Whether `tree` will be allowed at all has not been decided yet.
 There are several serious security problems that need to be considered before allowing the tree variable to be updated via a web request.
+The main problem is that code running in a sandboxed environment such as a web browser can potentially make calls to localhost and modify the tree to expose sensitive operating system files.
+One possibility I have considered is to simply provide the new JSON text to the user to copy and paste into `settings.json` themself.

+### `logAccess` and `logError`

+Specifies the log files to log request info (`logAccess`) and debug info (`logError`) to.
+If a path is not specified, the info will instead be logged to console using `console.log(...)`.

+### `logColorsToFile`

+Log the color codes to file.
+Useful if you read the logs by writing them back to the console.

+### `logToConsoleAlso`.

+Log to console regardless of whether we are logging to a file.

 ## Detailed Installation Instructions